Entry DateJuly 5, 2018

 +44 7876 352 827

-Is the organization capable and agreeable to communicating several times per week during the design stage?
+Is the organization capable and agreeable to communicating with our team several times per week during the design stage?

 Yes!